Robertorob/event-throttle/README.md

 ```

-# Usage - Supress Active (Last Event in Sequence Only)
+# Usage - Suppress Active (Last Event in Sequence Only)

 An example of throttling an upstream event source to ensure that ONLY the last event in any upstream sequence is dispatched to the downstream handler.
 In this example, a sequence is defined as any series of events with no more than a 1500ms interval between sequential events.